wysiib/linter-prolog/README.md

 ```
 from the command line or install linter-prolog using the preferences.

+The two packages [language-prolog](https://atom.io/packages/language-prolog) by Jakehp and Linter will be installed automatically.
-You need to install [language-prolog](https://atom.io/packages/language-prolog) by Jakehp as well.
+You do not need to worry about dependencies.

 ## Contributing
 Feel free to provide feature requests or bug reports using the link above.